diziet559/diziet559.github.io/season/season.md

 2. down-rank https://classic.wowhead.com/spell=2643/multi-shot (single-target fights)
 3. replace https://classic.wowhead.com/spell=2973/raptor-strike with melee white hits

+Down-ranking the melee weaves lets them remain special attacks, thus not suffering from glancing blows.
+If you have to omit the https://classic.wowhead.com/spell=2973/raptor-strike and use white hits instead, melee damage will suffer from the severe reduction of glancing blows.

 ### Gear progression

 With Dire Maul available on release, hunters in Season of Mastery have plenty of gearing options.